Easter Mini Cassata Cheesecakes

 • Crust:

-• cookie cutters with rabbits or carrots whatever you like for the tops this is optional
+• cookie cutters with rabbits or carrots, whatever you like, for making festive dough toppers, this is optional

 • pastry wheel to cut strips instead of using a cookie cutter or use a pizza cutter